Episode 4 - Destruction of the Nauvoo Expositor's Press

 It was in all this discussion about the Nauvoo Expositor press, that Joseph Smith presciently said, “I would rather die tomorrow and have the thing smashed, than live and have it go on.”

 It’s night time.
 The city is dark.
 The City Marshall is walking at the front of a group of men carrying torches.
 Behind the men with torches a group of 200 citizens follow behind – just to watch and see what would happen.

 The men stop in front of a two story brick building.
 The Nauvoo Expositor printing offices.
 The Marshall knocks on the door.
 He tells them to open up.
 The bottom floor of the two story building is home to one of the newspaper investors – Francis Higbee.
 This is the same Francis Higbee who was swearing everyone in to their oaths to the destruction of Joseph Smith at that secret meeting in William Law’s house that we talked about in Episode 2.

-Francis Higbee, like William Law, was also a person who just left the Mormon Church after becoming disaffected with Joseph Smith.
+Francis Higbee, like William Law, was also a person who just left the restored Church of Jesus Christ after becoming disaffected with Joseph Smith.
 Francis came from a family who experienced and survived all of the persecutions in Missouri, actually.
-We talked in episode 1 about how the first settlement the Mormons were kicked out of in Missouri was Independence, in Jackson County, Missouri.
+We talked in episode 1 about how the first settlement the Latter-day Saints were kicked out of in Missouri was Independence, in Jackson County, Missouri.

 Anyway, J.P.
 Greene, the city marshall, is at the front of the group of men there.
 Followed by the curious bystanders.
 And he knocks on Francis’ door demanding that he open up the printing press.
 He shows him, through the window, the just written city ordinance that classified the Nauvoo Expositor as a nuisance.
 And, he shows him the 2nd order from the mayor which demanded the press’ destruction.
 Francis Higbee says he will not open up the door for Marshall Greene.
 So, the Marshall tells the men to force the door.